-- 1. ascertain performance parameters of single phase and three phase induction motor using direct and indirect tests. - 2. determine equivalent circuit parameters of a single phase and three-phase induction motors. - 3. estimate the 'regulation' of alternator by different methods. - 4. compute reactances X_d and X_q of a salient pole synchronous machine. - 5. demonstrate the use of 'V' and 'Inverted V' curves for power factor adjustment using threephase synchronous motor.
+- 1. ascertain performance parameters of single phase and three phase induction motor using direct and indirect tests. - 2. determine equivalent circuit parameters of a single phase and three-phase induction motors. - 3. estimate the 'regulation' of alternator by different methods. - 4. compute reactances X_d and X_q of a salient pole synchronous machine. - 5. demonstrate the use of 'V' and 'Inverted V' curves for power factor adjustment using three-phase synchronous motor.

-Course Outcomes (COs): At the end of the semester the student would be able to
+Course Outcomes (COs): On completion of this course, student will be able to